Donald Trump Denies Access Hollywood Sexual Assault

 Original story was published on November 26, 2017.

-A year after apologising for making comments about grabbing women's genitals, President Donald Trump has changed his tune.
+A year after apologizing for making comments about grabbing women's genitals, President Donald Trump has changed his tune.

 The New York Times reports that Trump is now claiming that Access Hollywood video footage showing him bragging about kissing women and grabbing them "by the pussy" is "not authentic."
 The video was filmed during a 2005 interview with the show's since-fired host Billy Bush and was released by the Washington Post last October.